MrMunio/Web-Article-Scanner/readme.md

 # 🕵️‍♂️ Web Article Scanner

-A Streamlit-based web application that searches for domain-related articles and saves them as PDFs.
-It uses OpenAI for query generation, DuckDuckGo for web searches, and pdfkit for PDF conversion.
+A powerful Streamlit-based web application designed for large-scale article collection and research 📚.
+Perfect for organizations needing to gather extensive documentation efficiently, it can collect hundreds or even thousands of articles while maintaining minimal LLM token usage 🎯.
+The application intelligently filters high-quality content sources, leveraging OpenAI for concise query generation, DuckDuckGo for targeted web searches, and pdfkit for seamless PDF conversion.
+With real-time progress tracking and bulk ZIP downloads, it transforms time-consuming research tasks into an automated, streamlined process 🚀.
+The tool's efficiency comes from its smart approach: using LLM only for generating focused 10-word queries, then letting custom algorithms handle the heavy lifting of web research and content filtering.
 ## Features

 - 🌐 Search domain-specific articles